What's inside this article:

 - Image: Search for an image.

-After selecting a Main visual, you might perform the following actions:
+After adding a Main visual, the following actions are available:

 Add body text